RodolfoVienna/404-and-500.html/README.md

 # 404-and-500.html
-cool 404 page with HTML, CSS and JAVA SCRIPT - Ruby on Rails
+Cool 404 and 500 error pages with HTML, CSS and JAVA SCRIPT included

+Open each HTML file and you will find all the code already prepared.